Mephi78/obsidian-help-de/de/Obsidian Sync/Migrate a Sync vault.md

 ## Change Sync region

 To change your remote vault's region, you will need to perform the following steps in order.
-Please make a [[Back up your Obsidian files|backup]] of your data first.
+Please make a [[Sichere deine Obsidian-Dateien|backup]] of your data first.

 ![[Set up Obsidian Sync#Disconnect from a remote vault]]